Thursday, March 23, 2023

 I opened it, and found a sheet of paper.
 At the top it read, “You are allowed benefits.”

-Yes!
-I had a victory.
-There was always the possibility that Johnny would appeal again, but he didn’t.
-I had bought myself time financially, now I had to begin the healing process.
+There was always the possibility that Jerry would appeal again, but he didn’t.
+I had bought myself some time financially.
+But now I had to begin the healing process.

 Emotionally I was spent.
 I found myself depressed, angry and of course hurt.